abenikeb/Shopping-checklist/back-end-section/readme.md

 ## Introduction

-This project is the backend of Shopping-checklist, an imaginary movie shopping app.
+This project is the backend of Shopping-checklist, an imaginary Movie(Video) shopping app.

 This is the implementation of Movies-Shopping-checklist in Node.js.